COVID cases continue to soar as another daily record is set

-HARRISBURG — Another daily record was set as the state reported 4,711 new cases of COVID-19.
-Cases since March are now up to 243,368 across the state, according to the Department of Health.
+HARRISBURG — Data released by the Department of Health on Wednesday showed confirmed new cases of COVID-19 rose by 168 over six area counties, though no new deaths were reported.

-Fifty-nine new deaths were reported, bringing the statewide total since March to 9,145.
+Statewide, 6,339 new cases were reported, bringing the total number of cases since March to 281,852.
+That number set yet another record for daily case counts.
+The state reported 110 new deaths, which brings the total since March to 9,465.

-There are 1,948 individuals hospitalized with COVID-19.
-Of that number, 417 patients are in the intensive care unit with COVID-19.
-Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older, state officials noted.
+There are 2,737 individuals hospitalized with COVID-19, data showed.
+Of that number, 579 patients are in the intensive care unit with COVID-19.
+Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older.

 (0) comments